bebop-001/Notes/README.md

 the goals is to have an app that will work from API-19 through whatever is current (API-29 right now)

+Fri Nov 15 17:13:56 PST 2019
+removed test code that was creating desktop shortcut each time app started.
+Changed icon and color scheme.

 Wed Oct 23 08:20:58 PDT 2019
 Initial commit to git hub.
 Current code creates a shortcut